Cray-HPE/docs-csm/operations/iuf/IUF.md

 existing IUF activity.
 If the new product is being used in place of a different version of the product, remove the previous version of the product distribution file and uncompressed content from the media directory at the same time the new version is added.

-If any previously executed stages performed operations with the old product version, re-execute them to remove artifacts or metadata related to the old version of the product, e.g. to remove CFS configuration layers and rebuild images to ensure only the new version of the product is present.
+If any previously executed stages performed operations with the removed product, re-execute them.
+It may be necessary to perform manual operations as well, e.g. modifying the `sat bootprep` input files used to create images in order to remove references to the product.

 The administrator can then execute any remaining stages that did not complete due to the initial failure.